L2G-Net: Local to Global Spectral Graph Neural Networks via Cauchy Factorizations: Experiments

-\paragraph{Setup.}We evaluate the proposed method on a heterophilous benchmark suite \cite{platonov2023critical}, which comprises large-scale graphs designed to challenge locality-based MPNNs.
-In particular, we focus on \textit{Roman-Empire}, \textit{Amazon-Ratings}, \textit{Minesweeper}, and \textit{Tolokers}.
-These datasets combine non-local dependencies with graph sizes for which the global GFT remains feasible but is very slow, making them particularly well-suited for assessing our approach.
-Although our experiments focus on transductive setups, our approach is as expressive as classical spectral GNNs and compatible with their inductive use cases.
-We rely on the normalized Laplacian, although we sparsify based on the combinatorial Laplacian.
-We use either splines or radial basis functions with learnable centers.
-We ensure that the filters in each filter bank sum to one over the spectrum \cite{wang2022powerful}.
+\paragraph{Setup.}We evaluate the proposed method on a heterophilous benchmark suite \cite{platonov2023critical}, which comprises large-scale graphs designed to challenge MPNNs.
+In particular, we focus on \textit{Roman-empire}, \textit{Amazon-ratings}, \textit{Minesweeper}, and \textit{Tolokers}.
+These datasets combine non-local dependencies with graph sizes for which the global GFT remains feasible but is very slow, making them well-suited for assessing our approach.
+We rely on the normalized Laplacian, although we sparsify based on the combinatorial Laplacian \cite{batson2014twice}.
+We use splines to parametrize our filters.
 Our method first partitions the graph into two subgraphs (one level of hierarchy) and sparsifies the cut.
 A single shared filter is used across all feature channels and layers (cf.~ \cref{app:arch_details}).

 \paragraph{Performance (\cref{tab:main_results}).} L2G-Net achieves competitive or superior performance across all benchmarks, exceeding the best baselines \cite{deng2024polynormer} on \textit{Minesweeper} and remaining close to the strongest methods on the others.
 Notably, while attention-based models such as Polynormer attain strong accuracy, they do so at the cost of learned graph structures that are harder to interpret (cf.~\cref{fig:gradcam}).